hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-This is the task I can stand behind, fuck Google's privacywashing, lust for private data and maximizing profits.
+This is the kind of task I can stand behind -- fuck Google's privacywashing, their lust for private data, and their obsession with maximizing profits.

-From this policy we can conclude that we're meant to receive a message from the queue.
+From this policy, we can conclude that we're meant to receive a message from the queue.
 Let's use `awscli` for that purpose.

 ```shell
 > aws sqs receive-message